Glossary of Branding Terms

-Glossary of Branding Terms: Brand equity?
-Masterbrand?
+Brand Equity?
+Unique Buying Proposition?
 Brand Architecture?
-Whether you are a Marketing Director, CEO, or Entrepreneuer, it’s important that we understand each other.
-The following definitions are included for that purpose, and are attributed to Brand Channel.
+Whether you are a Marketing Director, CEO, or Entrepreneur, it’s important that we understand each other.
+The following definitions are included for that purpose.

-The sum of all distinguishing qualities of a brand, drawn from all relevant stakeholders, that results in personal commitment to and demand for the brand; these differentiating thoughts and feelings make the brand valued and valuable.
+The value of a brand’s financial and non-financial assets measured by its quality of public awareness and influence.
+Brand equity represents the sum of all distinguishing qualities of a brand, drawn from all relevant stakeholders, that result in personal commitment to and demand for the brand; these differentiating thoughts and feelings make the brand valued and valuable.

-The means by which a brand is created in the mind of a stakeholder.
-Some experiences are controlled such as retail environments, advertising, products/services, websites, etc. Some are uncontrolled like journalistic comment and word of mouth.
-Strong brands arise from consistent experiences which combine to form a clear, differentiated overall brand experience.
+The means by which a brand is created in the mind of a stakeholder through all experiences and interactions with or involving the brand.
+Some experiences are controlled, such as retail environments, advertising, products/services, websites, etc. Some are uncontrolled, like journalistic comment and word of mouth.
+Strong brands arise from consistent experiences that combine to form a clear, differentiated overall brand experience.

 The customer’s net “out-take” from the brand.
 For users this is based on practical experience of the product or service concerned (informed impressions) and how well this meets expectations; for non-users it is based almost entirely upon uninformed impressions, attitudes and beliefs.